 This parcel was donated to the SMLC in 1999.
 Located in a rapidly developing area just south of Ann Arbor, the donor wanted a natural place for people to walk along this tributary to the Saline River.

-Donors Nancy and Bradford Perkins established the Springhill Nature Preserve in 1991, with the assistance of the Superior Land Conservancy, a local division of the Southeast Michigan Land Conservancy.
+Donors Nancy and Bradford Perkins established the Springhill Nature Preserve in 1991.
 The preserve consists of thirty acres of cattail and buttonbush swamp, mature beech/maple/oak woods, and an ancient apple orchard, located near Berry and Ford Roads in the heart of Superior Township.
 The swamp hosts a hearty population of spring frogs and a wide variety of water fowl, while the woods are frequented by deer, foxes, owls, hawks, and coyotes.

 Click here to download a video of Springhill Nature Preserve by Mark Even.